 State Attorney Fernandez Rundle was a key partner in the creation of Miami-Dade’s Juvenile Assessment Center.

-As a part of the Miami-Dade County Juvenile Crime Task Force, Kathy helped create a new pilot program aimed at juveniles who have been arrested with guns in their possession.
-Recognizing the need to intervene with these kids before they commit a crime with a firearm, Kathy has brought the State Attorney’s Office into a partnership with the Ryder Trauma Center of Jackson Memorial Hospital, aiming to bring the reality of living as a victim of gun violence back to those juveniles who are on the edge of potential violence.
+As a part of the Miami-Dade County Juvenile Crime Task Force, Ms. Fernandez Rundle helped create a new pilot program aimed at juveniles who have been arrested with guns in their possession.
+Recognizing the need to intervene with these kids before they commit a crime with a firearm, she has brought the State Attorney’s Office into a partnership with the Ryder Trauma Center of Jackson Memorial Hospital, aiming to bring the reality of living as a victim of gun violence back to those juveniles who are on the edge of potential violence.

 Key Advocate for Miami Children